 - Modification of a program during a game is not allowed.
 Modification of a program between games is permitted.

 - After each game, both teams must electronically submit a record of the game.

 - Each competition will have a referee whose job it is to oversee the competition, ensure that it runs smoothly, and deal with any disputes.

-- During the period November 25-29, entrants in a competition are expected to cooperate with each other to schedule their games (Scheduling Period).
+- During the period between the registration deadline and the start of play, entrants in a competition are expected to cooperate with each other to schedule their games (Scheduling Period).
 Because of the online format, competitors can be in any time zone.
 It is more convenient for the players to arrange a time to play that works for them, rather than having a fixed schedule of play.
 Anyone being uncooperative or imposing unreasonable constraints on the scheduling of games may be penalized by the referee.